seven5/seven5/index.md

 	{{/* fixme: need to add some CSS */}}
 	{{end}}

-The view (!) of Seven5 is that this is horrifying.
+The view (!) of **Seven5** is that this is horrifying.
 This opinion is shared by many other efforts, such as the quixotic [mustache](http://mustache.github.com/), in their attempts to 'simplify', 'clarify', or 'improve' the template writing experience.
 Anyone who has written ASP, JSP, go templates, ERB, etc.  will  certainly agree that at a minimum such work is unpleasant and at worst impossible.
-The key difference between all the other systems and Seven5 is this:
+The key difference between all the other systems and **Seven5** is this:

->>> Seven5 considers this a task for a software developer.
+>>> **Seven5** considers this a task for a software developer.

 With this difference clearly in mind, it is natural to proceed to the idea that programming tools---unable to make progress with horrors like the template above---should be brought to bear.

-In Seven5, deciding what result, typically HTML, should be emitted for a given request is the business of a programmer.
-This developer can, at his or her discretion, chose to do this in a way that allows other folks--such as pixel weasels, web standards weasels, mobile browsing weasels-- to work closely with him or her.
+In **Seven5**, deciding what result, typically HTML, should be emitted for a given request is the business of a programmer.
+This developer can, at his or her discretion, chose to do this in a way that allows other folks--such as pixel weasels, web standards weasels, mobile browsing weasels--to work closely with him or her.
 To do so would almost certainly require well-structured HTML combined with carefully considered use of CSS.
-This type of output is supported, but not required, by Seven5.
+This type of output is supported, but not required, by **Seven5**.

 Consider the inevitable 'hello world example' of how to write a vue: